mario-to-lowercase/MicroDoc/pages/welcome.md

 ### 🖋️ Markdown-Based Content

-Microblog uses Markdown as its foundation for content creation, offering several advantages:
+MicroDoc uses Markdown as its foundation for content creation, offering several advantages:

 - **Intuitive Syntax**: Markdown is designed to be easy to read and write, with a gentle learning curve.
 - **Focus on Content**: Writers can concentrate on their content rather than formatting.